hexpm/hexpm/lib/hexpm_web/templates/docs/organization_sso.html.md

 * Unknown parameters are ignored.

 Every accepted initiation creates fresh state, nonce, and PKCE values.
 Custom Okta dashboard tiles, OIN Wizard-generated instances, and public OIN listings are not supported launch claims.
 Tiles and a Wizard-generated instance both work and have been exercised, so for those this is a decision about what Hexpm will document and answer for rather than a gap in what has been tried.
 A public listing has never been submitted for review, so it does not exist.

-### Microsoft Entra private validation

-Microsoft Entra uses the same provider-neutral OIDC connection.
-Hexpm has validated it privately across managed users, guest users, missing and unexpected claims, secret rotation, and signing-key rotation.
-That validation is not a support claim: supporting a second provider is a separate decision covering documentation, fixtures, and what Hexpm will answer for when a customer's provider misbehaves, and it has not been taken.

-The steps below describe an approved private validation, not general use:

-1. Register a Web application with the exact Hexpm redirect URI.
-2. Use the tenant-specific v2 issuer, `https://login.microsoftonline.com/{tenant-id}/v2.0`.
-Do not use `common`, `organizations`, or a tenant-independent issuer.
-3. Configure the application's client ID and client secret in Hexpm, test the connection, and enable it only for the validation organization.
-4. Assign only the managed and guest test users included in the validation.

-Hexpm uses the exact issuer and stable OIDC subject as the identity key.
-Hexpm does not substitute `preferred_username` or UPN as an email address.

 ### Link a member's account